taugust777/1D-Barotropic-QG-Model/README.md

 - Theoretical phase speed = 4.5896 m/s
 - Numerical phase speed = 4.8610 m/s

 The model reproduces the expected propagation of a barotropic Rossby Wave.
 The output figure above shows the evolution of the streamfunction throughout the model run and the corresponding spatial structure at a selected time step (here, t_index = 100).
 The plot also shows the computed numerical and theoretical phase speeds.
 The example plot above was done for the default model conditions/parameters.
+See the file "Example_Output.md" for an example using different parameter values as well as analysis ideas.

 # Packages